 Retail – For the selling of goods and products.
 There may be some office space on the premises, but retail space is primarily for selling items direct to the consumer.

-In accordance with the Uniform Commercial Code which has been enacted in all fifty (50) States:
+In accordance with the Uniform Commercial Code, which has been enacted in all fifty (50) States, a lease agreement is defined as the following:

 “Lease Agreement” means the bargain, with respect to the lease, of the lessor and the lessee in fact as found in their language or by implication from other circumstances including course of dealing or usage of trade or course of performance as provided in this Article.
 Unless the context clearly indicates otherwise, the term includes a sublease agreement.